Kseniya/ImageCutOuts/README.md

 Sample code App for creating collages. (always-evolving work in progress)

-Two tabs, one for cutting pieces out of photos wiith your finger, another for adding pieces to a photo to create a collage.
-Pieces of photos can be moved, rotated and scaled.
+Cut pieces out of photos with your finger, the pieces are being saved in the menu, create cool collages by adding cut out pieces to other photos.
+Pieces can be moved around, rotated and scaled.
 Final image can be saved to camera roll.

 Things to be done: